 Royal Mummies: Immortality in Ancient Egypt by Francis Janot.
 Reveals the secrets of the embalming room, the meaning of the amulets found with mummies, and more, spotlighting such mummies as Tutankhamen, Seti I and Ramses the Great.
 200 color photographs.

 The Lost Pharaohs by Leonard Cottrell.
 Lowered into a crevice 30 feet deep by the priests of the Necropolis, the mummies of the lost pharaohs were undisturbed for 3,000 years.
 This book discusses their discovery and its impact on Egyptology.
 It also covers the construction of the pyramids, the City of the Dead, and more.

 Scanning the Pharaohs: CT Imaging of the New Kingdom Royal Mummies by Zahi Hawass and Sahar Saleem.
-This book presents the results of the examination of Egyptian royal mummies, including facial features, genealogy, and medical finds.
+Surprising results about the genealogy and familial relationships of pharaohs and queens.

 Cleopatra's Needles: The Lost Obelisks of Egypt by Bob Brier.
 Built by the pharaohs of ancient Egypt, three massive obelisks nicknamed "Cleopatra's Needles" were moved to Paris, London, and New York in the 19th century, a feat of engineering under nearly impossible conditions.